 5 Tips for Selecting Kitchen Cabinets

 The kitchen is perhaps the most important space in a home.
 It is where meals are prepared, and it is a socializing space as well.
 Kitchen cabinets are probably the most dominant installations in a kitchen.
 They are also expressions of your style, tastes and preferences.
+When upgrading a kitchens cabinets you can choose between cabinet painting the cabinets you have, or get new cabinetry.
 How can you select kitchen cabinets for a unique and awesome kitchen that is both functional and stylish?

 What functionality is needed?